kimoppalfens/kimoppalfens.github.io/_posts/osccservices/_posts/2001-06-02-Security Audit.md

 categories:
   - osccservices
 category: osccservices
-excerpt: "SCCM is gaining more interest of the Infosec community at large.
-OSCC's deep understanding of the internal SCCM operations and overall focus on security allows us to perform an in-depth vulnerability assessment and report issues in your environment.
+excerpt: "System Center Configuration Manager is gaining more interest of the Infosec community at large.
+OSCC's deep understanding of its internal operations and overall focus on security allows us to perform an in-depth vulnerability assessment and report issues in your environment.
 Pricing details are available when clicking this link. "
 tags:
   - SCCM
   - vulnerability